Computer Science > Information

 University Joins National Transportation Center in Cybersecurity

-University Joins National Transportation Center in Cybersecurity The University of Texas at Dallas recently joined a multi-university transportation center focusing on cybersecurity that is sponsored by the United States Department of Transportation (USDOT).
-Clemson University, the lead university of this center, invited UT Dallas to join its proposal team due to the exceptional expertise UT Dallas […]
+The University of Texas at Dallas recently joined a multi-university transportation center focusing on cybersecurity that is sponsored by the United States Department of Transportation (USDOT).
+Clemson University, the lead university of this center, invited UT Dallas to join its proposal team due to the exceptional expertise UT Dallas has developed in cybersecurity and privacy over the past 20 years.
+The center will receive $20 million from the USDOT for 5 years to provide novel solutions to problems faced by the transportation industry.

 Handbook of Software Fault Localization by Professor W. Eric Wong

-Handbook of Software Fault Localization by Professor W. Eric Wong The Handbook of Software Fault Localization: Foundations and Advances edited by Dr. W. Eric Wong, Professor and Director of the Software Engineering Program of the Computer Science Department at the University of Texas at Dallas, and Dr. T.H.
-Tse, an Honorary Professor in Computer Science with The […]
+The Handbook of Software Fault Localization: Foundations and Advances edited by Dr. W. Eric Wong, Professor and Director of the Software Engineering Program of the Computer Science Department at the University of Texas at Dallas, and Dr. T.H.
+Tse, an Honorary Professor in Computer Science with The University of Hong Kong, has been jointly published by Wiley and the IEEE Computer Society Press.
+In addition to a paper copy, an online version is also available via the IEEE Xplore digital library.

 The Last Word: Dr. Kangkook Jee on How UTD Students Are Making Their Mark in National Competitions